Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 ### Replace SyncVar

-Replace  `SyncVar`  with  `NetworkedVar` everywhere in your project.
+Replace  `SyncVar`  with  `NetworkVariable` everywhere in your project.

-To achieve equivalent functionality of `SyncVar` hooks in MLAPI subscribe a function to the `OnValueChanged` callback of the `NetworkedVar`.
+To achieve equivalent functionality of `SyncVar` hooks in MLAPI subscribe a function to the `OnValueChanged` callback of the `NetworkVariable`.
 A noteable difference between the UNet hooks and the MLAPI `OnValueChanged` callback is that MLAPI gives you both the old and the newly changed value while UNet provides you only with the old value.

 <Tabs